 Amplitude doesn't share its pricing publicly, so you have to speak to their sales team to get up and running, and negotiate a price based on your usage.
 It’s also true that if you’re a young startup you’ll get 1 year for free but then the pricing becomes really steep.
 If negotiated their cheapest plans usually start at $25k / year.

-Amplitude is the most mature tool in the product analytics space and they main customers are Fortune 500 companies.
-For these reasons, the variety and the depth of their features is unpaired.
+Amplitude is the most mature tool in the product analytics space and its main customers are Fortune 500 companies.
+For these reasons, the variety and depth of their features is unpaired.
 If you are now a big company with very complex needs then you should consider going for Amplitude instead of June to run statistical experiments on large datasets.

-Still there are companies that adopt June together with a BI tool like Metabase to be able to answer all the possible questions: the simple on-going ones with June and the most complex with the BI.
+Still, there are companies that adopt June together with a BI tool like Metabase to be able to answer all the possible questions: the simple ongoing ones with June and the most complex with the BI.

 Amplitude also offers a personalization engine fueled by machine learning to create custom experiences based on ML predictions.
-These kinds of advanced features are mainly for large marketplaces that are looking into the optimisation of their shopping experience.
+These kinds of advanced features are mainly for large marketplaces that are looking into the optimization of their shopping experience.

 If you have dozens of users and you’re in the optimization phase rather than the building one, then Amplitude’s experiments will help you run some proper statistics.
 Confidence intervals, statistical significance, you'll have them all.